Wild Swan Hybrid Anemone

 Anemone x 'MACANE001' Plant Patent #23,132Item #3902 USDA Hardiness Zone: 6 - 8

 An exceptional new selection offering prolific flowering, surpassing that of the Japanese hybrids!
 Nodding buds atop tall stems open into pure white flowers with a blue violet reverse.
 Blooms are held high above deep green foliage.
 Does not re-seed.
 Perfect for massing in a woodland setting or spotting into rock gardens.
 Excellent cut flower.
 Herbaceous.

-- OverviewLight Needs:Partial shade to partial sunWatering Needs:Keep surface of soil moist, but not soggy.Average Landscape Size:Clumping foliage to 18 in. tall, spreading to 24 in. wide.
+- OverviewLight Needs:Partial shade to partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Moderate growing; reaches 18 in. tall, spreading to 24 in. wide.

-- CareCare InformationBest grown in a rich, moist, well-drained soil.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-For a neat appearance, remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Partial shade to partial sunWatering Needs:Keep surface of soil moist, but not soggy.
+- CareCare InformationThrives in enriched, moist, loose, well-drained soil.
+Mulch to keep roots cool and preserve moisture, avoiding the crown.
+Water deeply, regularly during first growing season to establish an extensive root system.
+For a tidy appearance, remove old foliage before new foliage emerges in early spring.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Partial shade to partial sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.